Projects and Initiatives of the Special Collections

 Previous project examples: processing collections of original cartoon art using Past Perfect collections management software; processing manuscript collections, including creating EAD finding aids; and creating union lists, digital exhibitions or albums.

-Previous project examples: Processing book collections; performing collection-level surveys related to particular genres or thematic topics.
+Previous project examples: Processing book collections; processing the literary archives of prominent American authors, performing collection-level surveys related to particular genres or thematic topics.

 Previous project examples: None